-How Title III Funds May be used: Additional Allowable Supplemental

-Required

-1. Providing effective language instruction

-educational programs (LIEPs) the meet the

-needs of ELs and demonstrate success in

-increasing English language proficiency and

-student academic achievement.
+How T Requir itle III Funds May be used: ed Additional Allowable Supplemental 1.
+Providing effective language instruction educational programs (LIEPs) the meet the needs of ELs and demonstrate success in increasing English language proficiency and student academic achievement.
+2. Providing effective professional development to classroom teachers (including teachers in classroom settings that are not the settings of